tejaswineerathore/Metro-Optimisation-Tejaswinee-241097/Week2/Readme.md

 Your assignment for the first week is to take any dataset on kaggle, and submit a python notebook showing how you have answered the above four questions and completed preprocessing on the dataset.
 I would advise you to run the dataset by me before you use it so that you don't end up wasting your time.

-The deadline to submit is Monday EOD.
+The deadline to submit is Saturday EOD.

 Feel free to ping me incase of any doubts.